Azure/application-gateway-kubernetes-ingress/docs/features/custom-ingress-class.md

         --set kubernetes.ingressClass arbitrary-class
     ```

-2. Then, within the spec object, specify `ingressClassName` with the same value to provided to AGIC.
+2. Then, within the spec object, specify `ingressClassName` with the same value provided to AGIC.
     ```yaml
     kind: Ingress
     metadata: